Types of Mortgages

 What is a Mortgage?

-A mortgage is a loan in which a homebuyer takes out to the pay a contracted amount of their home.
-A mortgage is secured by the property in which the loan was taken out for.
-Mortgages allow the homebuyer to pat the balance of the contract amount over time rather than paying the entire balance up front.
-If a homebuyer cannot pay the mortgage than the property may be taken by the financial institution in which the mortgage was through.
+A mortgage is a loan from a bank or other financial institution that helps a borrower purchase a home and is secured by the property.
+Mortgages allow a home buyer to pay the balance of the contract amount over time rather than paying the entire balance up front.
+If a home buyer cannot pay the mortgage the property may be taken by the financial institution through which the mortgage was secured.

 FHA (Federal Housing Administration)

 The Federal Housing Administration is controlled by HUD (The Department of Housing and Urban Development).
 An FHA loan allows you to buy a home with a down payment as low as 3.5% and allows “gifts” from family members to be contributed towards the mortgage.
 These factors can make an FHA loan very attractive.
 All FHA loans have an upfront mortgage insurance premium typically financed in the mortgage.
 There are no income limits for an FHA loan but, loan limits do apply based on county.
 Franklin and Delaware counties for example have an FHA maximum base loan limit of $370,000.